Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?

-We apply similar data quality cuts as \cite{Svoboda17}: \begin{itemize} \item To ensure a significant detection, the UV flux is required to be > 3$\sigma$ detection. \item To avoid underexposed observations, we ensure that (a) the X-ray exposure time is required to be greater than 10 ks, and (b) the uncertainty in a UV or X-ray flux measurement does not exceed 100\%. \item We removed sources with (a) a flat $\Gamma$ ($\leq$ 1.5) which is indicative of significantly absorbed AGN (see \S\ref{sect:errors} for a more detailed discussion) or (b) a steep $\Gamma$ ($\geq$ 3.5) which is physically far from what is seen in AGN X-ray slopes. \end{itemize}
+We apply similar data quality cuts as \cite{Svoboda17}: To ensure a significant detection, the UV flux is required to be > 3$\sigma$ detection.
+To avoid underexposed observations, we ensured that (a) the X-ray exposure time is greater than 10 ks, and (b) the uncertainty in a UV or X-ray flux measurement does not exceed 100\%.
+Finally, we removed sources with (a) a flat $\Gamma$ ($\leq$ 1.5), which is indicative of significantly absorbed AGNs (see Sect. \ref{sect:errors} for a more detailed discussion), or (b) a steep $\Gamma$ ($\geq$ 3.5), which is physically far from what is seen in AGN X-ray slopes.

-See Appendix \ref{A:rejects} for how many sources were eliminated for each cut.
-Additionally, after correcting for Galactic extinction (see \S\ref{sect:galactic_NH}), we discard any UV filters for further use that have $\lambda\leq1240~\AA$ as measurements of the UV flux at lower wavelengths than 1240$\AA$ could be contaminated by Ly$\alpha$ emission.
+The number of sources that were eliminated for each cut is given in Appendix \ref{A:rejects}.
+Additionally, after correcting for Galactic extinction (see Sect. \ref{sect:galactic_NH}), we discard any UV filters for further use that have $\lambda\leq1240~\AA$ as measurements of the UV flux at lower wavelengths than 1240$\AA$ could be contaminated by Ly$\alpha$ emission.
 If a source only has filters with $\lambda\leq1240~\AA$, then the source is discarded.